viveka941/Durga-sir-java/notes java/firstnote.md

 note : if old concept and new concept compare then win will be old concept old concept most priority

-in General ver-arg method will get least priority if no other method matched then only ver-arg will get change it is excitly same as defauls case inside switch
+in General ver-arg method will get least priority if no other method matched then only ver-arg will get change it is excitly same as default case inside switch

 whenever 1D array prsent we can replace with ver-arg parameter m1(int []x) => m1(int... x);